Algo Control API

 GUI Schema

-In order for GUI to display algo custom fields user must define field descriptions (Schema).
-It must be done in onuischemarequest callback which will be raised whenever a User Starts Algo Window in GUI.
-The guischema* is passed as an argument and must be filled.
+In order for GUI to display application custom fields user must define field descriptions (Schema).
+It must be done in onschemarequest callback which will be raised whenever a User Starts Algo Window in GUI.
+The interfaceschema* is passed as an argument and must be filled.

 enum fieldType : unsigned char